cymoo/monom/README.md

 ### Caveats

-* Inheritance of fields through OOP technique cannot work, for it will cause confusing relationships between model and embedded model.
+* Inheritance of fields through class inheritance cannot work, for it will cause confusing relationships between model and embedded model.

 * You'd better not mix type-hints style with django-orm style; if you insist on that the field definition order may not be reserved.